 Messages

-Audiences are diverse.
-To reach these audiences, the organisation should have several key messages.
-For example, internal audience (employees) care about their organisation’s news and their own security, and customers about the nature and quality of the products and services.
+Audiences vary in their interests and concerns.
+To effectively reach these diverse audiences, the organization should craft specific key messages.
+For instance, the internal audience (employees) is likely to be interested in organizational news and their own security, while customers may prioritize information about the nature and quality of the products and services.

 Media outlets